turtlshell/Compare-FileHash/README.md

 <a name="installation"></a>
 ## Installation & Setup 🔧

-Download the zip directly, or [install](https://github.com/git-guides/install-git) & use Git.
-From PowerShell:
+Download the zip directly, or [install](https://github.com/git-guides/install-git) & use Git from PowerShell:

 ```
 # Clone this repository